-- Join us at one of our fundraising events like VIM Fit Fest or our annual gala.
+- Join us at one of our fundraising events like our annual gala or golf tournament.
 Visit our Events Page to see a list of upcoming events.

 - Volunteer for a few hours a month.
-If you are a licensed medical professional and are interested in volunteering, please reach out to our volunteer coordinator at 772-463-4128 x 216 to learn more about available opportunities.
-Due to COVID-19 restrictions, we are not accepting new volunteers at this time, but are happy to contact you when circumstances improve.
+If you are a licensed medical professional and are interested in volunteering, please reach out to our Volunteer Coordinator at 772-463-4128 x216 to learn more about available opportunities.
+All volunteers have to be vaccinated against COVID-19 and get their annual flu shot.

 - Follow us on social media to share our story and posts with your friends and followers to help get the word out about VIM Clinic.
 You can find us on Facebook @VolunteersInMedicineClinic, on Twitter and Instagram @VIMClinic, and on YouTube @VIMClinicStuart.